-Students starting in their baccalaureate degree on or after Fall 2018 and graduating on or after June 2022 must meet Cap Core graduation requirements in addition to their program requirements.
+Effective Fall 2018, students in their baccalaureate degree must meet Cap Core graduation requirements in addition to their program requirements.
 Please visit the Cap Core website and individual program pages for detailed requirements.

 Beginning in fall 2021, students in certificate and diploma programs laddering into CapU baccalaureate degrees will typically complete their foundational requirements and a portion of their integration courses while fulfilling their certificate and diploma program requirements.
 The remaining Cap Core requirements will be met while completing their baccalaureate degree requirements.
 Specifics will vary from program to program.